Saddle Hunting 101

-One of the most commonly asked questions relates to comfort; is a Tethrd Mantis comfortable?
+One of the most commonly asked questions relates to comfort; is a Tethrd Mantis and Phantom comfortable?
 The short answer is “yes”.
 Saddles are very comfortable.
 Most users find them superior to traditional hang on tree stands right out of the box while a few users experience mild discomfort due to improper setup techniques.
 Minor discomfort can be present on the hips (hip pinch) or lower back.
 This is almost always caused by setting up the saddle incorrectly or having the wrong size.
 Another comfort factor is something we like to call “saddle shape”.
 Some users bodies are slower to adapt to different pressure zones and angles created by hanging from a tree.
 I call this getting in saddle shape.
 The more time you spend in your saddle, the more your body will adjust to the system and your saddle shape will improve dramatically.

 WILL THE DEER SEE ME?

-The Tethrd Mantis allows you to hide behind the trunk for the ultimate camouflage.
+The Tethrd Mantis and Phantom allows you to hide behind the trunk for the ultimate camouflage.
 You no longer have to stick out like a sore thumb.
 Saddle hunters generally setup facing the direction in which the deer are expected to travel.
 This allows the hunter to keep the tree trunk in-between the deer’s line of sight; thus hiding the hunter from the deer’s view and eliminating the hunter’s outline completely.
 There is no more stealthy way to hunt from an elevated position.

 For most hunters, it’s easier if you see the product in use to understand how the system works.
 We’re working on updating our Video Guides, but in the mean time, you can check out general videos from the Tethrd Team

 WHAT ABOUT MY FEET?